bitvijays/umbrella-wiki/source/1_Architecture.rst

    :file: _static/CSV/1_Architecture/Robot_Sensor_Specs.csv
    :header: "Sensor", "Type","Update rate", "Max bandwidth (bytes/s)"

-Radios are also provided in the robots and the Bluetooth radios can be flashed with custom firmware in order to evaluate user-defined protocols within experiments.
-The Bluetooth radios are accessed via the serial ports /dev/ttyACM0 and /dev/ttyACM1.
-In the simulator environment the radios are emulated and it is possible to provide a custom radio simulator for evaluating the proprietary protocols.
+Radios are also provided in the robots, and users can flash the Bluetooth radios with custom firmware to evaluate user-defined protocols within experiments.
+The Bluetooth radios are accessed via the serial ports ``/dev/ttyACM0`` and ``/dev/ttyACM1``.
+In the simulator environment, the radios are emulated, and it is possible to provide a custom radio simulator for evaluating the proprietary protocols.

 .. csv-table:: DOTS Robot radios
    :file: _static/CSV/1_Architecture/Robot_Radios.csv